department-of-veterans-affairs/vagov-content/pages/burials-memorials/pre-need-eligibility.md

 Call our toll-free hotline at <a href="tel:+18772228387">877-222-8387</a>.
 We're here Monday through Friday, 8:00 a.m. to 8:00 p.m. <abbr title="eastern time">ET</abbr>.

-Get help from an accredited representative (a trained professional trusted to help with VA-related claims). <br>
+Get help from a trained professional trusted to help with VA-related claims, like an accredited representative or Veterans Service Officer (VSO). <br>
 [Find a representative](https://www.benefits.va.gov/vso/varo.asp)<br>
 [Find your state’s Veterans agency](https://www.va.gov/statedva.htm)

 **Note:** These services are free.
-You should never pay someone to help you fill out VA Form 40-10007 or file your request.
+No one should ever ask you to pay them to help you fill out VA Form 40-10007 or file your request.

 ## What happens after I apply?